georgealways/lil-gui/API.md

 ## <a name="Controller#onChange"></a> controller.**onChange**( callback : function )

 Pass a function to be called whenever the value is modified by this controller.
-The function takes the current value as its only parameter and `this` will be bound to the controller.
+The function receives the new value as its first parameter and `this` will be bound to the controller.

 ```js
 gui.add( object, 'property' ).onChange( v => {